wp-plugins/treato/readme.txt

 * PHP version 5.4 or greater.
 * MySQL version 5.5 or greater.

+== Frequently Asked Questions ==

+= What are the widget proportions on the sidebar? =

+Treato sidebar widget is 300x350 pixels, which fits in most sidebars.
+We are working on fitting it into sidebars narrower than 300 pixels.

 == Screenshots ==

 1. Treato widget sittings.
 2. Treato searchbox on the sidebar.

 == Changelog ==

+= 1.0.8 (03.19.2015) =
+* Update language packs and hebrew translation.

 = 1.0.7 =
 * Tested up to WordPress 4.0